sitraka-/comic-fables/README.md

 ---

+> (Designing) at the intersection of speculative fiction and anthropology, we find a sense of epistemological humility about the kind of worlds we could or should inhabit.
+Yet epistemological humility should not be confused with futility: possibilities and potentialities still matter.
+We do not know what we are capable of, and yet that need not keep us from the pursuit of what ifs.
+Through the imaginative interpellations of speculative fiction, (we) gravitate toward new localities and means of presence: ecological, technological, Afro-futuristic, (African-futuristic, Chicana-futuristic, and so on).
+Facing the imminent prospect of both disaster and discovery, they call us to resist despair and to craft tangible ways of shaping and repairing the worlds we still hope for.

+Anderson, R. et al. (2018, December 18).
+Speculative Anthropologies.
+Society for Cultural Anthropology. (https://culanth.org/fieldsights/series/speculative-anthropologies)

 **Objective**:

 Design and build sonic objects that play a critical role in the speculative world you are tasked to explore.
 These objects should mediate or facilitate newly emerging rituals shaped by the world’s socio-political, environmental, or technological structures.

-The final outcome will be a collective soundscape performance, showcasing how these objects interact within this speculative world.
+The final outcome will be a collective soundscape performance, telling framgments of a world by showcasing how these objects interact.

 ### 1. A SYSTEM OF EMERGENT RITUALS